Trawirr/mwparallelparserfromgary/README.md

 # mwparallelparserfromgary

-This is a Python package for MediaWiki_wikicode parallel parsing
+This is a Python package for MediaWiki_wikicode parallel parsing.

 # Basic usage
 ```python